Mycotoxins

 EFSA Launches 2026 Call for Chemical Contaminant Occurrence Data in Food and Feed

-EFSA has launched its 2026 call for chemical contaminant data in food and feed, setting a primary submission deadline of June 30, 2026.
-This data collection directly informs future EU risk assessments and regulatory limits, making participation critical for anticipating potential market access restrictions.
+EFSA has opened its 2026 call for chemical contaminant data in food and feed with a primary submission deadline of June 30, 2026.
+This data directly shapes future EU risk assessments and regulatory limits, making proactive data sharing essential for anticipating and influencing upcoming market access restrictions.

 efsa.europa.euEuropean UnionEuropean Union